 Runner-Up Best Overall: Sole F65 Treadmill

-If you’re not overly interested in the connected fitness experience, this is hands down the best price-to-performance running machine.
+If you’re not overly interested in the connected fitness experience, the Sole F65 Treadmill is hands down the best price-to-performance running machine.
 The specs for a $1,400 treadmill are phenomenal.

 It has a 3.25-CHP motor with a maximum speed of 12 mph.
 And what really surprised us was the 22-inch-wide running deck.
 Most treadmills, by contrast, offer just 20 inches.